Logo

 Description

-The song must have been written sometime after 1873, the year in which the network of the Alliance Israélite Universelle Foundations was founded in Thessaloniki.
-Joseph Nehama (1880–1971), in his book In Memoriam, states that the network of Alliance schools in Thessaloniki "included a gymnasium, a parthenagogue, a kindergarten, a vocational school for girls, a popular school for boys, and two for girls in the suburbs of Kalamaria and Hirsch."
+This song contains a clear reference to a landmark in Thessaloniki, leaving no doubt about its origin.
+It was likely composed sometime after 1873, the year the Alliance Israélite Universelle established its network of schools in Thessaloniki.
+According to Yosef Nechama (1880–1971), in his book In Memoriam, the Alliance network in Thessaloniki “included a gymnasium, a girls’ school, a kindergarten, a vocational school for girls, a public school for boys, and two schools for girls in the suburbs of Kalamaria and Hirs.”

 1